-Yet another top-notch CD-ROM from Voyager Company, Theatre of the Imagination contains over 5 hours of audio from Orson Welles’ “The Mercury Theater,” undoubtedly the best “radio drama” program in the 1930s.
-The CD includes 15 full radio dramas spanning a wide range of themes and periods, from Shakespeare’s classic Hamlet to modern thriller The Hitchhiker, and even an episode from The Shadow, one of the Theater’s best series based on the popular American comic book series of the same name.
-All radio dramas have been meticulously restored by a company in San Francisco called Sonic Solution, who used a process called “NoNoise” to digitally remove scratches, pops and clicks of the original tapes, thus restoring the quality of the shows to their original clarity.
-Each radio drama comes with a complete transcript which you can read on-screen as you listen to the play, although unfortunately the text is not searchable, unlike other Voyager titles.
+Yet another top-notch CD-ROM from Voyager Company, Theatre of the Imagination contains over five hours of audio from Orson Welles’ “The Mercury Theater”, undoubtedly the best “radio drama” program in the 1930s.
+The CD includes fifteen full radio dramas spanning a wide range of themes and periods, from Shakespeare’s classic Hamlet to modern thriller The Hitchhiker, and even an episode from The Shadow, one of the Theater’s best series based on the popular American comic book series of the same name.
+All radio dramas have been meticulously restored by a company in San Francisco called Sonic Solution, who used a process called “NoNoise” to digitally remove scratches, pops and clicks on the original tapes.
+Each drama comes with a complete transcript which you can read on-screen as you listen to the play, although unfortunately the text is not searchable, unlike other Voyager titles.

-By all accounts, Theatre of Imagination is a wonderful CD that is a must-have if you enjoy classic performances – especially by one of the most talented actors of our history.
-It would have been great to be able to listen to the CD like a regular audio CD, but this absence was probably due to the lack of good audio compression technology in 1995 (before MP3 came of age) rather than oversight.
+By all accounts, Theatre of the Imagination is a wonderful CD that is a must-have if you enjoy classic performances – especially by one of the most talented actors of our history.
+It would have been great to be able to listen to the CD like a regular audio CD, but this absence was probably due to the lack of good audio compression technology in 1995 (before the MP3 came of age) rather than oversight.
 If you have access to a good audio extraction/compression program, you can try “ripping” the audio from program files (all in QuickTime format) to burn them on a real audio CD for your own use :) Highly recommended, and a proud entrant to our Hall of Belated Fame.
-If you enjoy these stories and want more Mercury Theater, follow related links below to some excellent on-line archives.Reviewed by: Underdogs
+If you enjoy these stories and want more Mercury Theater, follow the related links below to some excellent on-line archives.Reviewed by: Underdogs